jangler/oracles-randomizer/README.md

 each area, and writes the modified ROM to a new file.
 It also bypasses essence checks for overworld events that are necessary for progress, so the dungeons can be done in any order that the randomized items facilitate.
-However, you do have to collect all 8 essences to get the Maku Seed and finish the game.
+However, you do need to collect all 8 essences to get the Maku Seed and finish the game.

 ## Usage

 There are three ways to use the randomizer:

-1. Place the randomizer in the same directory as your vanila OoS ROM (or vice versa), and run it.
+1. In Windows, place the randomizer in the same directory as your vanila OoS ROM (or vice versa), and run it.
 The randomizer will automatically choose the vanilla ROM and write the randomized ROM and log to a new file.
-2. In Windows, drag your ROM onto the executable.
-If the ROM is vanilla, it will be randomized; otherwise it will be updated to the latest version, applying bugfixes and other changes when applicable.
-In either case the original file is not overwritten.
+2. In Windows, drag your vanilla OoS ROM onto the executable.
+The randomizer will write the randomized ROM and log to a new file.
 3. Use the command line.
 Type `oos-randomizer -h` to view the usage summary.
    The `-freewarp` and `-seed` options are probably the only useful end-user ones.